ogheneyxle/Excel-Dashboard-Project/README.md

 - [Limitations](#limitations)

 ### Project Overview
 In this project, we explored bike sales data for a company from their many subsidiaries across the globe.
 This dataset contains in-depth information about the customers who patronized from different countries.
+The aim thus is to display key data in an easy-to-read dashboard through meticulous data analysis for clear visualization.

 ### Data Sources
 Bike Sales Data: The primary data source for this data is the “BikeSales.csv” file, containing detailed information regarding how many bikes were sold.